ultravioletrs/cocos/manager/README.md

 Once the image is built copy the kernel and rootfs image to `cmd/manager/img` from `buildroot/output/images/bzImage` and `buildroot/output/images/rootfs.cpio.gz` respectively.

 Another option is to use release versions of EOS that can be downloaded from the [Cocos GitHub repository](https://github.com/ultravioletrs/cocos/releases).

+#### Optional writable disk

+If you want the manager to attach a writable disk to each CVM, place a qcow2 reference image at `cmd/manager/img/enc_os.qcow2`, or point `MANAGER_QEMU_SRC_DISK_FILE` to another qcow2 file.

+When `MANAGER_QEMU_ENABLE_DISK=true`, the manager:

+- reads the virtual size of `MANAGER_QEMU_SRC_DISK_FILE` with `qemu-img info`
+- creates a per-VM qcow2 disk under `/tmp/cvmDisk-<uuid>.qcow2`
+- sizes the disk to the source image size plus 1 GiB, leaving room for the LUKS header
+- attaches the disk through a virtio-scsi controller
+- removes the temporary disk again when the VM stops

+`MANAGER_QEMU_DST_DISK_FILE` is primarily a runtime value.
+In the normal manager flow it is populated automatically and usually does not need to be set manually.

 #### Test VM creation